Mobility & Transportation

 The thorough community engagement plan and a combination of digital and in-person, synchronous and asynchronous engagement opportunities resulted in 46,124 people engaging in the process and sharing their experiences and ideas with the government.
 Altogether, over 58,000 people got interested in the process (if you count also those who started the survey but didn’t finish it).

 There was a lot of diversity in participation, especially when it comes to age.
-Maptionnaire helped the government to reach the younger and more tech-savvy citizens, while more traditional door-to-door and stop light surveys brought additional demographics on board.
+Maptionnaire helped the government to reach the younger and more tech-savvy community members, while more traditional door-to-door and stop light surveys brought additional demographics on board.

 Also, it was mainly men (59%) who answered the survey online, while the 53% of the respondents of door-to-door questionnaires identified themselves as women.
 But it doesn’t mean that digital engagement is less suitable for a specific gender: it depends a lot on the context and gendered roles common in a specific community.
 For example, in Kosovo, Maptionnaire created a whole new opportunity for women to participate digitally and influence their built environment, while it was mainly men who dominated in-person community meetings.
 Importantly, the participation methods should be diverse and localized to attract as diverse a population as possible.